Ghosty-Tongue/Vine-Archiver-2.0/README.md

 After collecting post IDs, the script prompts you to choose whether to download data for each post.
 If selected, it utilizes ThreadPoolExecutor to download posts concurrently.

-Feel free to customize and enhance the script as needed.

 ## Reminder

 This will be archived once Vine comes back (only if it comes back while killing the original vine videos)